comsysto/jumbodb/README.md

 - Works well on AWS infrastructure even provisionized EBS volumes
 - [Data delivery management and versionizing](https://github.com/comsysto/jumbodb/wiki/Data-Delivery-Concept)

-## Core ideas of jumboDB

-- Process and index the data in a parallelized environment like Hadoop (you can also run it locally)
-- All data is immutable, because data usally gets replaced or extended with further data deliveries from Hadoop
-- Immutable data allows an easy parallelization in data search
-- Preorganized and sorted data is better searchable and results in faster responses
-- Sorted data allows grouped read actions
-- Sort your data by the major use case to speed up queries
-- Compression helps to increase disk speed
-- Don't keep all indexes in memory, because the data is too big!

 ## Features

 - Indexing your JSON data